dockercompose-man/readycade_media/README.md

 Users must authenticate with Readycade servers to use this Application.

 ## Installation
 Select ONE Console or System's Media Pack and press Download.
-Let EZ_Media_Packs.exe do all the work!
+Let Readycade_EZ_Media_Packs.exe do all the work!

 Don't forget to update your gameslist afterwards!